FragmentNet: Adaptive Graph Fragmentation for Graph-to-Sequence Molecular Representation Learning: FragmentNet Tokenizing Method

 \subsection{Graph Tokenization}

-In natural language processing (NLP), the quality of tokenization is paramount \cite{vaswani2017attention}, motivating the development of data-driven subword tokenizers \cite{sennrich2016neural,schuster2012japanese}.
+In natural language processing (NLP), the quality of tokenization is important \cite{vaswani2017attention}, motivating the development of data-driven subword tokenizers \cite{sennrich2016neural,schuster2012japanese}.
 We introduce a \emph{learned tokenization} technique generalizable to all graph structures.
-This approach yields significant advantages over rule-based methods (e.g., \cite{lewellyn1998recap,degen2008art}) by capturing empirical substructure distributions more effectively.
-In \cref{app: theoretical rationale for adaptive tokenization}, we provide a detailed theoretical foundation for this claim.
-The proven benefits of learned tokenization in NLP naturally extend to the molecular domain, offering a robust framework for improved molecular representation learning.
+Unlike rule-based methods (e.g., \cite{lewellyn1998recap,degen2008art}), this approach captures empirical substructure distributions directly from data.
+We explore whether learned tokenization, effective in NLP, can similarly benefit molecular representation learning on graphs.